StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: for Object Rearrangement

 \subsection{Training Details}

-To train our model, we use the dataset from \cite{liu2022structformer} containing tuples $(\{x_i\}, \{T_i^{goal}\})$.
+We train the diffusion model and the discriminators separately.
+For the diffusion model, we use the dataset from \cite{liu2022structformer} containing high-level language instructions, segmented object point clouds, and sequences of rearrangement actions.
+We extract the goal poses from the rearrangement actions.
 We train a single model for all structures where the number of examples for different classes of structures are balanced.
-We use a batch size of 128 and train the diffusion model on a single RTX3090 GPU for about 12 hours.
-To train the collision discriminator, we randomly sample $100,000$ configurations of objects.
+We use a batch size of 128 and train the diffusion model on an RTX3090 GPU for about 12 hours.
+To train the collision discriminator, we randomly sample $100,000$ pairwise configurations for objects from the dataset.
 For the structure discriminator, we generate negative examples by randomly perturbing the ground truth target poses $\xi^{goal}_i$.
-For each negative example, we also randomly select a set of objects to perturb so that there are negative examples that have different number of objects out of place.
-We augment the data by using point clouds from different time steps of the rearrangement sequence to create the imagined scene as they usually create different occlusions for objects.
+For each negative example, we randomly select a subset of objects to perturb so that the negative examples have different numbers of objects out of place.
+We augment the data by using point clouds from different time steps of the rearrangement sequence to create the imagined scenes as they usually occlude different objects.